MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 It's common for systems to integrate together, even across organizational boundaries.
 When you build a multitenant solution, you might have requirements to send data back to your tenants' systems, or to receive data from those systems.
 In this article, we outline the key considerations when you work with integrations for a multitenant solution solution.

+> [!NOTE]
-- If you provide multiple integration points, it's best to consider each one independently.
+> If you provide multiple integration points, it's best to consider each one independently.
 Often, different integration points have different requirements and are designed differently, even if they're connecting the same systems together in multiple different ways.

 ## Key considerations and requirements

-### Direction of access
+### Direction of data flow

-- Do you need to export (send data from your system to your tenants' systems), or import (take data from your tenants' systems and ingest it into yours)?
-- The direction of access affects a number of concerns including identity and your networking topology.
+It's important to clearly understand the direction in which your data flows, because this affects several aspects of your architecture including how you manage identity and your solution's networking topology.
+There are two common data flows:

+- **Export**, which means the data flows from your multitenant system to your individual tenants' systems.
+- **Import**, which means data comes from your tenants' systems into your multitenant system.

+It's also important to consider the networking data flow, which doesn't necessarily correspond to the logical data flow direction.
+For example, you might initiate an outbound connection to a tenant so that you can import the data from the tenant's system.

 ### Full and user-delegated access

-- Consider the scope of the data you'll be working with.
-Will you need to export/import complete data sets or will it be scoped to what an individual user has access to?
-- For example, suppose you're the vendor of a SaaS accounting system, and each tenant might have many users.
-When you export the data you store on behalf of the tenant, do you provide the full data set, or do you provide a subset depending on the access level of the user who initiated the request?
-Both are valid and have different use cases.
-- If you work with a full data set:
-  - This uses a workload identity, rather than a user identity.
-  - You treat the source/destination as a trusted subsystem - i.e. they have full access to everything in the data set, so there's a high level of trust involved.
-- If you use user-delegated permissions:
+In many systems, access to data is restricted to specific users.
+The data that one user has access to might not be the same as the data that another user has access to.
+It's important to consider whether you expect to work with complete data sets, or if the data sets you import or export are based on what a specific user has permission to access.

+For example, imagine that you're the vendor of a SaaS accounting system.
+Your tenants are the customers who use your solution, and each tenant has many users.
+Most of the users who access the system can only work with data that relates to their own business unit.
+A tenant asks you to export the data from your solution into their own on-premises systems for offline analysis.
+It's important to decide which approach you follow, such as the following approaches:

+- Export all of the data from your system to your tenant's system.
+If user permissions aren't set up in the destination data store, users might get access to data they shouldn't be allowed to see.
+- Export only a subset of the data, depending on the access level of the user who initiated the request.
+If your tenant expects a complete copy of the data from your system, this approach won't give them what they're looking for.

+Both approaches have valid use cases, so it's important to clearly understand your tenants' requirements.

+If you work with full data sets, you effectively treat the other system as a [trusted subsystem](TODO), which requires a high level of trust.
+You also should consider using a *workload identity* instead of a user identity for this integration.
+A workload identity is a system identity that doesn't correspond to a single user.
+The workload identity would be granted a high level of permission to the data.

-  - Uses a user's permissions from the native data set.
-So, the destination essentially get the same permission that the user gets in the native dataset.
+Alternatively, if you work with user-scoped data, then you might need to use an approach like *delegation* to access the correct subset of data from the data set.
+Then, the destination system effectively gets the same permission that the user has.

-- See user-delegated section in approaches below TODO
+For more information on user delegation, see the [Delegated user access](#delegated-user-access) approach below.

 ### Realtime or batch